ibm-cloud-docs/loadbalancer-service/l7-rule.md

 COOKIE    | A named cookie in the HTTP header
 PATH      | The part of the URL that follows the hostname (for example, `/index.html`)

-Rules also have a comparison type, which indicates how they are are to be evaluated.
+Rules also have a comparison type, which indicates how they are to be evaluated.
 Rules can have following comparison types:

 * `REGEX`